-You may be using a DSLR camera or a point and shoot camera.
+You may be using a DSLR or a point-and-shoot camera.
 All of you would be familiar with the autofocus feature, which is present by default in all digital cameras.
 There are many sub-variants in this Autofocus mode.
 Understanding these modes can help you to achieve a faster focus on your subject depending on the photo situation.
 Let us see the different camera focusing modes.

 1. One Shot AF Mode